-Last Sunday the 8th of May, we played for the first time at the intimate North London chamber music venue – The Red Hedgehog.
+Last Sunday the 8th of May, the Manor House String Quartet played for the first time at the intimate North London chamber music venue – The Red Hedgehog.
 The Red Hedgehog is named after the 19th century coffee house ‘Zum Roten Igel’ – a favourite social venue for composers such as Brahms, Schubert and Mendelssohn.
-The recital we gave was the first ‘Coffee Concert’ in the venue with other ensembles appearing there over the next few weeks.
+The recital we gave was the first ‘Coffee Concert’ in the venue, with other ensembles appearing there over the next few weeks.

 A ‘Coffee Concert’ usually takes place in late morning with coffee, cake, biscuits and sometimes sherry served during the interval.
 There are established series’ of coffee concerts at the Wigmore Hall and the Holywell Music Rooms in Oxford, but they are a recent addition to the calendar at the Red Hedgehog.

-By offering a theme that unites the well known with the unjustly forgotten people get to hear something completely new while being reassured by a work they are familiar with.
-Marry that to short announcements that give the audience a little background on the composers and have the provision of coffee, cake and sherry and you have an almost perfect morning’s entertainment (apart from the lack of publicity for the event leading to a tiny audience, filthy toilets in the venue which did let it down somewhat…oh, and the dirty cups the tea was served in, and the ‘backstage’ area which consisted of a whole load of clothes hung on racks with little room to move in…)!
+By offering a theme that unites the well known with the unjustly forgotten, people get to hear something completely new while being reassured by a work they are familiar with.
+Marry that to short announcements that give the audience a little background on the composers and the provision of tea, coffee and cake and you have an almost perfect morning’s entertainment (apart from the lack of publicity for the event leading to a tiny audience, filthy toilets in the venue which did let it down somewhat…oh, and the dirty cups the tea was served in, and the ‘backstage’ area which consisted of a whole load of clothes hung on racks with little room to move in…)!
 We won’t be returning to this particular venue at any time in the near future.

 The Manor House String Quartet at the Red Hedgehog.
 Violins: Vaughan Jones and Louise Bevan, Viola: Adrian Smith, ‘Cello: Julia Graham